zeina-saleh/digital-mind-client/README.md

 - This project uses [Laravel]() for the User type backend.
 Laravel is a web application framework with expressive, elegant syntax.
 Laravel can serve as a robust backend API for your web or mobile app.
 - This project uses [ExpressJS](https://expressjs.com/) for the Admin type Backend.
 Fast, unopinionated, minimalist web framework for [NodeJS](https://nodejs.org/en/).
 - For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/).
 The world's most popular open source database.
+- For live chats, the app uses [FireBase](https://firebase.google.com/)'s Firestore Cloud which is a flexible, scalable NoSQL cloud database to store and sync data for client- and server-side development.